jbriscoe1/git-github/README.md

    - call "git checkout %branchname%"; switches into whatever branch name you call that you have created Files can now be added (from your local repo library) using "git add %filename%
-   - call "ls"; shows a list of all the filenames in the branch you are in; if you "git checkout master" and "ls" they will not have any of the new files you have added to the other branch
+   - call "ls"; shows a list of all the filenames in the branch you are in; if you "git checkout master" and "ls" they will not have any of the new files you have added to the other branch if there is a feature that you are working on that you would like to pause and not commit to your master or branch codes you can call "git stash" to stash it away until you would like to add it back to the branch or master

+   How to merge the new file back to your master branch (production quality code)
+    - call "git merge %branchname%"

+   "git pull" = "git fetch" + "git merge"

+   How to rebase - which cleans up all of the commit history
+   -  git rebase %branchname to merge into master%